keyserfaty/react-redux-blog-seed/README.md

 </div>
 ```

-Because of this, the `components` folder is divided into to main folders: `components` and `views`. `components` is where we should keep all our UI elements (and by UI elements I really mean that: button, form, text-area, etc...) and `views` is where we should keep that: the views of our apps.
+Because of this, the `components` folder is divided into to main folders: `components` and `views`. `components` is where we should keep all our UI elements (and by UI elements I really mean that: button, form, text-area, etc...) and `views` is where we should keep that: the views of our app.

 ## WIP